asalda/FiCUS/README.md

 ## Input and Configuration files
-- The INPUT file is a `.fits` file that must contain, at least, the following extensions and names:
+- The INPUT `.fits` file must contain, at least, four columns in the first extension after an empty Primary() HDU, with the following names:
   - 'WAVE'.......... observed-frame wavelength array, in \AA,
   - 'FLUX'........... spectral flux-density array, in F_\lambda units (e.g., erg/s/cm2/AA),
   - 'FLUX_ERR'...
 1 $\sigma$ error on the spectral flux-density, in F_\lambda units,
   - 'MASK'.......... mask array (0 = masked, 1 = un-masked).

-  This INPUT file can, for example, inherit the `NAME` of the spectrum to be fitted, and must always be placed into the `ficus-path/inputs/` folder.
+  This INPUT file can, for example, inherit the `NAME` of the spectrum to be fitted, and must always be placed into the [./inputs/](https://github.com/asalda/FiCUS/inputs/) folder.
 We note that 'WAVE', 'FLUX' and 'FLUX_ERR'.
 The binary-array 'MASK' match the length of the WAVE array, and

-- The CONFIGURATION file
+- The CONFIGURATION file (It contains all the input parameters that feed the ```ficus.py``` code.
+It is structured as in the ```/examples/example.ini``` default example:)

-Dedicated examples of the INPUT (`example.fits`) and CONFIGURATION files (`example.ini`) can be found at [./examples/](https://github.com/asalda/FiCUS/main/examples/) folder.
+Examples of the INPUT (`example.fits`) and CONFIGURATION files (`example.ini`) can be found at the [./examples/](https://github.com/asalda/FiCUS/examples/) dedicated folder.

 ## Running FiCUS